lorenzosanzari/crud/README.md

 - create generator that builds crud based on config file
 - rewrite generators and stubs to use more user friendly variables (instead of $item)
 - test this package against Laravel 5.1
-- improve README, check for typos ane other errors
+- improve README, check for typos and other errors
 - add, as option, Bootstrap
 - add description of stubs and how to customize them
 - allow to define actions generated by controller generator